RomanZWang/BetterThanRenTech/README.md

 2. Did more research

 ### Goals for this week
 Adam - Finish CEX.io.
 Work on portfolio API.
-Work on stock trading bot logic.
+Work on stock trading bot logic.<br />
 Roman - Finish crypto bot logic.
 Work on portfolio API.
-Work on stock trading bot logic.
+Work on stock trading bot logic.<br />
 Salman - Find best trading/portfolio service early in the week.
-Find an interesting strategy and implement it in Python.
+Find an interesting strategy and implement it in Python.<br />
 Andrew - Find an interesting strategy and implement it in Python.
 Define edge cases and panic sell conditions for stock trading bot.